-1.3.1 Maintain faculty certifications and accreditation through the Higher Learning Commission (HLC) via the Academic Quality Improvement Program (AQIP).
+1.3.2 Maintain faculty certifications and accreditation through the Higher Learning Commission (HLC) via the Academic Quality Improvement Program (AQIP).

 - Southeast Tech was officially accepted into the Higher Learning Commission AQIP process for accreditation in December 2006.
-Since that time, the school has formalized a comprehensive institutional self-assessment process inclusive of multiple internal and external components, including a Continuous Quality Framework, Self-Directed Quality Improvement Program, and annual Strategic Planning. - The recommendations in this Strategic Vision Plan are supportive of but not directed towards accreditation.
+Since that time, the Institute has formalized a comprehensive institutional self-assessment process inclusive of multiple internal and external components, including a Continuous Quality Framework, Self-Directed Quality Improvement Program, and annual Strategic Planning. - The recommendations in this Strategic Vision Plan are supportive of but not directed towards accreditation.
 It is assumed that Southeast Tech officials will continue to structure an eight-year cycle of institutional assessment and enhancement to comply with HLC prescriptions.
 Annually revisiting Vision Plan implementation and identifying necessary adjustments and enhancements should support the broader goals of Southeast Tech's strategic vision while also accomplishing phased tasks required under the HLC process. - The potential exists to leverage existing or reconfigured teams and committees empaneled under the auspices of AQIP to serve the further purpose of supporting and advancing strategic activities proposed by this Vision Plan.

-1.3.2 Continue planning, resourcing, and implementing efforts to provide state-of-the-art facilities and technology to Southeast Tech students.
+1.3.3 Continue planning, resourcing, and implementing efforts to provide state-of-the-art facilities and technology to Southeast Tech students.

 - Institutional planning in support of AQIP and the mandate to maximize Southeast Tech's impact on regional workforce development by leveraging all available and potential state resources will continue under the framework of the Strategic Vision Plan.
-This not only includes program development (discussed in detail in Goal 3), but also all efforts to identify and fulfill future facilities and technology needs. - Enhanced relationships bolstered by more effective institutional marketing and supported by enhanced resource development will help optimize Southeast Tech's campus and technological capacity to best serve its students and Sioux Falls area businesses.
+This not only includes program development (discussed in detail in Goal 3), but also all efforts to identify and fulfill future facilities and technology needs. - Enhanced relationships bolstered by more effective institutional marketing and supported by enhanced resource development will help optimize Southeast Tech's campus and technological capacity to best serve its students and Sioux Falls area businesses. - In order to ensure that its planning is informed by future training demands and dynamics, Southeast Tech should research the social, environmental, educational, and technological factors expected to impact the future of technical education.
+The changes that have occurred since the Institute's founding can serve as the foundation of the assessment.

-2.0 Marketing and Promotion
+2.0 Marketing and Recruitment